filintod/workflow-composer-test-1/README.md

 ```

 #### 3. Start the Application
-> 💡 **Tip**: The Diagrid CLI will start your Dapr workflow app and provision all required remote resources—actor state store, dapr sidecars, and more—into a Catalyst project.
+> 💡 **Tip**: The Diagrid CLI provisions all required infrastructure—actor state store, Dapr sidecars, and more—into a serverless [Catalyst](https://www.diagrid.io/catalyst) environment.
+No ops required!

 ```bash
 # Start with cloud-managed Dapr infrastructure